SciTools/iris/docs/src/whatsnew/latest.rst

    (:pull:`4206`)

 #. `@pp-mo`_ and `@lbdreyer`_ optimised loading netcdf files, resulting in a
    speed up when loading with a single :func:`~iris.NameConstraint`.
+Note, this optimisation only applies when matching on standard name, long name or NetCDF variable name, not when matching on STASH.
    (:pull:`4176`)